DommertTech/flask-rum/README.md

-Flask-Rum [Version 0.1.1]
+Flask-Rum [Version 0.1.2]
 ==============
 *Author:* Dommert [Dommert@Gmail.com]
-*Published:* July 2014
+*Published:* July 4, 2014
-*Updated:* July 2014
+*Updated:* August 1, 2014

 ## **Fill your Flask app with Rum!!**

-Flask-Rum is a Python Flask framework using Zurb's Foundation, JavaScript, and JQuery.
-It makes a great starting point for any Flask project.
-Flask-Rum comes with base templates & themes with custom blocks.
+Flask-Rum is a Python Flask Blueprint using Zurb's Foundation, JavaScript, and JQuery.
+It makes a great starting point, or extension, for any Flask project.
+Flask-Rum comes with base layouts, blocks, and themes.

 #### Notes
+Version 0.1.2: Turn Flask-Rum into a blueprint.
+Now you can add it into any project :)
-I've started building on the Git-Wiki.
+Version 0.1.1: I've started building on the Git-Wiki.
 Documentation & Website links will come soon.

 ### Getting Started
 Have Python and VirtualEnv installed before this: